hsvgbkhgbv/SQDDPG/README.md

 Finally, you can additionally add auxilliary functions in directory `utilities`.

-Temporarily, this framework only supports the policy based methods.
+Temporarily, this framework only supports the policy gradient methods.
 The functionality of value based method is under test and will be available soon.